 A minimum of material, a maximum of constructiveness - this is the building law of the proletariat - Strigalyov

-Unbuildable Tatlin discusses artistic movements Constructivism, Suprematism, Cubo-futurism and their figures in a time in which architecture and the productive arts were clearly more embedded in ideology and politics (i.e. Lenin and Lunacharsky's Monumental propaganda, Trotsky's Literature and Revolution).
+Ultimately, Unbuildable Tatlin is a great discussion of artistic movements and their figures: Constructivism, Suprematism, Cubo-futurism in a time in which architecture and the productive arts were clearly more embedded in ideology and politics (i.e. Lenin and Lunacharsky's Monumental propaganda, Trotsky's Literature and Revolution).
 Within the dividing line between Suprematism (lead by El Lissitzky and Kazimir Malevich), and Constructivism (lead by Vladimir Tatlin and Alexander Rodchenko) artistic differences provided productive outcomes, despite their opposed understanding of what post-revolutionary art had to be.

-Tatlin himself is an enigmatic figure yet his ambitions are clearly not, he spent years of his life perfecting his monument, diligently developing its spiral geometry, its material utopias and its epic rotating volumes.
-His understanding of architecture is always filtered through a tectonic (constructivist) understanding of material systems, and this is perhaps the most marked difference, not only to Suprematists where form was principal, but also to all the contemporary attempts of avant-gardisms affirmed by sensuous renderings that seem to make anything plausible with no material evidence whatsoever.
+Tatlin himself was an enigmatic figure yet his ambitions were clearly not, he spent years of his life perfecting his monument, diligently developing its spiral geometry and its material utopias, developing meticulously its epic rotating volumes.
+His understanding of architecture was always filtered through a tectonic (constructivist) understanding of material systems, and this is perhaps the most marked difference, not only to Suprematists where form was principal, but also to all the contemporary attempts of avant-gardisms affirmed by sensuous renderings that seem to make anything plausible with no material evidence whatsoever.